keregan/keregan/README.md

 ![Header](https://github.com/keregan/keregan/blob/main/wolf.png)

 Currently specializing in DevOps, infrastructure automation and backend development.
+Interested in building solutions that help automate routine processes in projects and business environments.

 Currently focused on:
 - Docker and Docker Compose